matthewearl/q1physrl/README.md

 ["Teaching a computer to strafe jump in Quake with reinforcement learning"](https://www.youtube.com/watch?v=hx7kvTZLHYI).

 To summarize, I developed a facsimile of Quake player movement physics in Python, wrapped with an OpenAI `gym.Env`.
-I then trained an agent for this using PPO and RLLib.
-In the end the agent was able to beat the current human speedrun record holder on this map (9.688s).
+I then trained an agent for this using RLLib's implementation of PPO.
+In the end the agent was able to beat the current human speedrun record on a speed running practice map.

 Find below instructions to use the gym environment, train your own model, and produce a demo file.